sunrise-php/docs/docs/reference/routing-annotations.md

 Marks a [PSR-15 controller](/docs/cookbook/psr-15-controller.md) or action as an API operation.

+> Refer to the [Routing Syntax Reference](/docs/reference/routing-syntax.md) to understand the route syntax.

 > You may want to use one of the following annotations: [DeleteApiRoute](#deleteapiroute), [GetApiRoute](#getapiroute), [HeadApiRoute](#headapiroute), [OptionsApiRoute](#optionsapiroute), [PatchApiRoute](#patchapiroute), [PatchApiRoute](#patchapiroute), [PostApiRoute](#postapiroute), [PurgeApiRoute](#purgeapiroute), [PutApiRoute](#putapiroute).

 > The following annotations may be useful for you: [Method](#method), [NamePrefix](#nameprefix), [PathPrefix](#pathprefix).